BKimMD/CPRS-Assist/README.md

 **Limits:** click and drag doesn’t work while in box (but clicking on “OK” button or enter works), sometimes will get detailed diagnoses wrong (like LEFT glaucoma may return RIGHT glaucoma) but works well with general diagnoses.
+Each CPRS step is visible to end-user.
 If a search isn’t found, will automatically open google search with above search terms.
 Only diagnosis terms are searched on google.

 **Future Ideas:** If SNOMED’ing diagnoses are priority, even for diagnosis used temporarily that is not added to problem list, we can find ways to have the SNOMED box appear first, as it would be very easy to map a given SNOMED diagnosis to an ICD 10 code (but not as easy the other way around as there are more SNOMED than ICD-10 terms).

 ## Lab and Radiology Letterwriter